Nishitha0730/IESL-RoboGames-2024/Semi Final/README.md

 ## 🤖 Robot Specifications

-- Built from scratch in Webots (no pre-built bots)
+- Built from scratch in Webots (similar to the e-puck)
 - Max Size: 25cm x 25cm x 25cm
 - No camera vision beyond wall limits
 - Custom logic for rescue + path planning